Spatial memory: Topographical disorientation

 TD was assessed clinically in all participants.
 Neurological and neuropsychological evaluations were determined by a magnetic imaging scan which was performed on each participant.
 Voxel-based morphometry was used to compare patterns of gray-matter atrophy between patients with and without TD, and a group of normal controls.
 The outcome of the experiment was that they found TD in 17 out of the 41 MCI patients (41.4%).
 The functional abilities were significantly impaired in MCI patients with TD compared to in MCI patients without TD and that the presence of TD in MCI patients is associated with loss of gray matter in the medial temporal regions, including the hippocampus.

 Hippocampal damage and schizophrenia

 Research with rats indicates that spatial memory may be adversely affected by neonatal damage to the hippocampus in a way that closely resembles schizophrenia.
 Schizophrenia is thought to stem from neurodevelopmental problems shortly after birth.

 Rats are commonly used as models of schizophrenia patients.
-Experimenters create lesions in the ventral hippocampal area shortly after birth, a procedure known as neonatal ventral hippocampal lesioning(NVHL).
-Adult rats who with NVHL show typical indicators of schizophrenia such as hypersensitivity to psychostimulants, reduced social interactions and impaired prepulse inhibition, working memory and set-shifting.
+Experimenters create lesions in the ventral hippocampal area shortly after birth, a procedure known as neonatal ventral hippocampal lesioning (NVHL).
+Adult rats with NVHL show typical indicators of schizophrenia, such as hypersensitivity to psychostimulants, reduced social interactions and impaired prepulse inhibition, working memory and set-shifting.
 Similar to schizophrenia, impaired rats fail to use environmental context in spatial learning tasks such as showing difficulty completing the radial arm maze and the Moris water maze.

-GPS (Global Positioning System)

-Recent research on spatial memory and wayfinding in an article by Ishikawa et al. in 2008 revealed that using a GPS moving map device reduces an individual's navigation abilities when compared to other participants who were using maps or had previous experience on the route with a guide.
-GPS moving map devices are frequently set up to allow the user to only see a small detailed close-up of a particular segment of the map which is constantly updated.
-In comparison, maps usually allow the user to see the same view of the entire route from departure to arrival.
-Other research has shown that individuals who use GPS travel more slowly overall compared to map users who are faster.
-GPS users stop more frequently and for a longer period of time whereas map users and individuals using past experience as a guide travel on more direct routes to reach their goal.